benjaminhkaiser/personal_site/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications"
 subtitle = ""

+[design.spacing]
+  # Customize the section spacing.
+Order is top, right, bottom, left.
+  padding = ["30px", "0", "30px", "0"]

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0